BMO777/nosql-challenge/README.md

   -Latitude and longitude values are changed from strings to decimal using update_many.

-In the jupyter notebook with analysis_starter in its name, the pymongo library is also used, after the establishments collection within the uk_foods database is given a variable again; then the following queries are searched within the collection:
+In the jupyter notebook with analysis_starter in its name, the pymongo library is also used, after the establishments collection within the uk_foods database is given a variable again, the following queries are searched within the collection:

   1. Which establishments have a hygiene score equal to 20?
   2. Which establishments in London have a RatingValue greater than or equal to 4?